Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk-hashmap.md

 Every entry in this excel file is a loaded chunk.

 The length of the excel file is the *hashsize* of the chunk hashmap.
 The hashsize is always a power of 2, and can increase or decrease if many chunks are loaded or unloaded.
 See [resizing](#rehash).
+If the hashsize is 2^n, we call n the *number of bits* of the chunk hashmap.

+The chunk hashmap has a `key` array and a `values` array.
+The `values` array stores chunk instances, the `key` array stores keys of chunks which are explained below.
+The length of the `key` and `value` arrays are one larger than the hashsize.
+The last spot in these arrays is always unused, storing the key `0L` and the chunk `null`.

 Every loaded chunk has *x and z coordinates*, a *key*, a *hash value*, and an *index* that it occupies in the chunk hashmap.